Welcome to We Survive,

 Check out all the locations that Lit up for LIGHTFEST 2016 and where Portrayal of Hope Projects can be found!

 Join us to send a message of HOPE and rally to support those who are vulnerable to poverty, hunger and homelessness.
-If you lit up on November 5 at 6pm EST or have a Portrayal of Hope project to share, email us your information at firstname.lastname@example.org
+If you plan to light up at 6pm EST on November 4, 2017 or have a Portrayal of Hope project to share, email us your information at firstname.lastname@example.org

 Without a financial infusion, We Survive’s Day of Hope will not be able to continue.
 See the video below for more about the Day of Hope.